 - My Account

 Gil Scott Heron was born on this date in 1949.
 He was a Black poet, lyricist, musician, and activist.

 He was born in Chicago, the son of a Jamaican professional soccer player and a college graduate mother who worked as a librarian.
 His father played for the Scottish football side, Celtic.
 His parents divorced when he was still a child, and he was sent to his grandmother in Lincoln, TN.
 Although his grandmother helped Gil musically, racial tensions at the school in Jackson led him, as an adolescent, to relocate to the Bronx to live with his mother.
 From there, he moved to the Spanish neighborhood of Chelsea.

-At the age of 13, he had written his first book of poetry.
+At 13, he had written his first book of poetry.
 Heron attended college in Pennsylvania and then left to concentrate on writing his first novel, titled "The Vulture," in 1968.
-It was at college he met Brian Jackson, who was later to be a long-time musical collaborator.
+At college, he met Brian Jackson, who was later a long-time musical collaborator.
 He released his debut album, "New Black Poet: Small Talk at 125th and Lennox," in 1970, the title of which was influenced by a piece of poetry written by his mentor, Bob Thiele.
-The album contained "The Revolution Will Not Be Televised," an African American cult favorite about the "Pieces of a Man," featured "Lady Day and John Coltrane" and "I Think I'll Call It Morning."
-Heron was under Flying Dutchman Records umbrella until the mid-'70s.
+The album contained "The Revolution Will Not Be Televised," an African American cult favorite about the "Pieces of a Man," featured "Lady Day and John Coltrane," and "I Think I'll Call It Morning."
+Heron was under the Flying Dutchman Records umbrella until the mid-'70s.